Homegear/Homegear-Doc/Homegear/source/installation.rst

     homegear -e rc 'print_v($hg->managementGetCommandStatus());'

 This returns the command output and the exit code.
-The command has finished if the exit code other than ``256``.
+The command has finished if the exit code is other than ``256``.
 On success the exit code is ``0``.

 Next create the client certificate to login into gateways::